American Musical Theatre of San Jose: San Jose Civic Light Opera

 After the 1979/1980 season the board hired Stewart Slater as General Manager, ushering in a new era and another new name: the San Jose Civic Light Opera (SJCLO).
 In Slater, who had been general manager of American Conservatory Theater in San Francisco, the board chose someone from outside the organization and a proven business leader.
 Within two years of Slater's hiring, SJCLO once again had a balanced budget and began a streak of eight profitable seasons.

 When Slater took over, the company relied heavily on star power to draw audiences.
 The big names were paid for at the expense of production quality; many of the supporting cast were unpaid volunteers.
 One of Slater's first acts was to end this practice, avoiding costly stars to bolster the quality of the entire production.

 In 1984, thanks to a successful season ticket renewal campaign, the CLO had a rare surplus of $40,000 in advance ticket sales, prompting Slater to take an unprecedented risk for the organization.
 He hired a Chicago arts publicist, Danny Newman, to organize the largest direct mailing campaign ever done by an arts organization, spending the entire surplus.
 The gamble paid off, with the number of season ticket subscribers increasing by 10,000 within two years.

 The Slater era saw steady growth in the company's reputation and attendance.
-Performances such as the critically acclaimed production of Jesus Christ Superstar in the 1989/1990 season and the widely successful restaging of Chess in 1991/1992 were considered notable achievements by Dianna Shuster, whom Slater had promoted to Artistic Director in 1985.
+Performances such as the critically acclaimed production of Jesus Christ Superstar in the 1989/1990 season and the widely successful restaging of Chess in 1991/1992 were considered notable achievements by Dianna Shuster, whom Slater had promoted to artistic director in 1985.

 American Musical Theatre of San Jose

-In 1995, the theatre changed its name yet again, this time to American Musical Theatre of San Jose, to commemorate its 60th anniversary.
+In 1995, the theatre changed its name again, this time to American Musical Theatre of San Jose, to commemorate its 60th anniversary.

 In February 2002, AMTSJ announced an agreement with the Nederlander Organization, one of the largest operators of live theatre and music in the United States, allowing AMTSJ to present touring Broadway shows in the same season with locally produced shows.
-The move ended a 67-year era of exclusive locally produced works and led to the departure of artistic director Dianna Shuster.
+The move ended a 67-year era of exclusively locally produced works and led to the departure of artistic director Dianna Shuster.

 Following the Nederlander agreement, single-ticket sales, subscriptions, and donations all plummeted, leading to a loss at least $2 million over two years, and to the departure of Slater after 24 years as executive producer.
-Michael Miller, the new executive producer, blamed the downturn on the community disconnect caused when the Nederlander agreement displaced local talent and on the struggling Silicon Valley economy.

-Upon his arrival from Paper Mill Playhouse in New Jersey, the AMTSJ alumnus Miller launched a program to boost revenues with flexible ticket package offerings, extensive marketing, and aggressive fundraising.
+AMTSJ alumnus Michael Miller, the new executive producer, blamed the downturn on the community disconnect caused when the Nederlander agreement displaced local talent and on the struggling Silicon Valley economy.
+Upon his arrival from Paper Mill Playhouse in New Jersey, Miller launched a program to boost revenues with flexible ticket package offerings, extensive marketing, and aggressive fundraising.
 The plan paid off almost immediately, with AMTSJ showing over $500,000 of positive revenue for 2005, cutting debt by one third.